 What Should You Do If You've Been Exposed to Legacy Asbestos?

-If you believe you have been exposed to asbestos during construction, renovation, or maintenance work, take these steps immediately:
+If you believe you have been exposed during construction, renovation, or maintenance work, take these steps immediately:

 - Document the exposure: Record the date, location, employer, materials involved, and duration of exposure